-Here's How to Burn Off Your Work Stress
+You Need To Deal With Your Work Stress.
+Here's How

-Being mistreated at work can cause people to take out their frustrations on loved ones at home.
+Being mistreated at work can make people take out their frustrations on loved ones at home.
 But a new study suggests that getting more exercise and sleep may help people better cope with those negative emotions by leaving them at work, where they belong.

-People who burned more calories on a daily basis—by doing the equivalent of a long walk or swim—were less likely to take out their anger about work issues on loved ones, the researchers found in the new study, published in the Journal of Applied Psychology.
+People who burned more calories on a daily basis—by doing the equivalent of a long walk or swim—were less likely to take out their anger about work issues on people they lived with, the researchers found in the new study, which was published in the Journal of Applied Psychology.

 The researchers used activity trackers to record sleep patterns and physical activity of 118 graduate students with full-time jobs.
 Each participant, and one person he or she lived with, also completed surveys about sleep, exercise and feelings of mistreatment at home or work.